avgupta456/statbotics/docs/api.md

 - **Match**: Table with match metadata, EPA statistics, and prediction accuracy for each match.
 - **TeamMatch**: Table with team's EPA and match statistics during a given match.

+### Standardizing Year-Specific Data

+Before diving into the tables, I want to clarify the data methodology for storing results from multiple years.
+Although the game changes year to year, since 2016 a consistent set of components have been used: Auto, Teleop, Endgame, Fouls, RP1, and RP2.

+#### 2002-2015

+Component and RP columns are left empty and data is stored in the `total` column.

+#### 2016

+The auto component represents points scored in the autonomous period.
+Teleop includes both crossing and boulder points.
+Endgame includes challenge and scale.
+RP1 is for breaching the outer works and RP2 is for capturing the tower.

+#### 2017

+The auto component represents points scored in the autonomous period.
+Teleop includes both rotor and fuel points.
+Endgame includes takeoff points.
+RP1 is for the rotor ranking point, and RP2 is for the kPa ranking point.

+#### 2018

+The auto component represents points scored in the autonomous period.
+Teleop includes switch and scale ownership and valut points.
+Endgame includes climb points.
+RP1 is for the auto quest ranking point, and RP2 is for the Face the Boss ranking point.

+#### 2019

+The auto component represents points scored in the autonomous period.
+Teleop includes hatch and cargo points on the rocket and cargo ship.
+Endgame includes HAB climb points.
+RP1 is for completing the rocket and RP2 is for the HAB docking ranking point.

+#### 2020

+The auto component represents points scored in the autonomous period.
+Teleop includes cell points in the lower, outer, and inner goals.
+Endgame includes climb points.
+RP1 is the Shield Energized ranking point and RP2 is the Shield Operational ranking point.

+#### 2021

+No data is stored for 2021.

+#### 2022

+The auto component represents points scored in the autonomous period.
+Teleop includes cargo in the upper and lower goals.
+Endgame includes climb points.
+RP1 is the Cargo Bonus ranking point and RP2 is the Hanger Bonus ranking point.

+#### 2023

+The auto component represents points scored in the autonomous period.
+Teleop includes game piece and link points.
+Endgame includes park and charge station points.
+RP1 is the Sustainability Bonus ranking point and RP2 is the Activation Bonus ranking point.

+#### Future Years

+I will update this section as new years are added.
+The breakdown is implemented in the `backend/src/tba/clean_data.py` file (`get_breakdown()` function).

 ### Year

 | Column             | Type  | Description                                                     |